4DGenome/pipelines/hic-16.05/README.md

 	- `itegrate_metadata` is set to `no` if `io_mode=custom`
 	- checksums are also generated for the uncompressed input FASTQ files (previously we did it for the compressed files but different compressions will generate different checksums); uncompressed FASTQs are deleted after the checksum generation
 	- checksums are generated for the BAM file storing contacts (as well as for the uncompressed SAM, but such SAM is deleted after the generation of the checksum for the sake of space)
+- 2016-05-17:
+	- checksums of the uncompressed FASTQs are generated on the fly (faster than writting reads to file)
+	- checksums of the uncompressed BAM (i.e. SAM) is generated on the fly

 ## Dependencies **not provided**: